-The ELBS will provide a list of suggested healthy food and beverage alternatives to parents/guardians and staff, posted via the ELBS website, wellness newsletters, posted notices and/or other efficient communication methods.
+b.
+The ELBS will provide a list of suggested healthy food and beverage alternatives to parents/guardians and staff, as requested.

-Marketing/Contracting -
+Marketing/Contracting:

-7 CFR Sec.
-210.11, 210.31 There is no marketing or product promotion at the ELBS.
+There is no marketing or product promotion at the ELBS.
 In the future, should any foods and beverages be marketed or promoted to students during the school day, the products will meet or exceed the established federal nutrition standards (USDA Smart Snacks in School) and comply with any established ELBS Administration administrative regulations.

-Management of Food Allergies in ELBS School
+Management of Food Allergies in ELBS School: